JGCRI/Kyle-etal_2022_EF/README.md

 \* corresponding author: pkyle@pnnl.gov

 ## Abstract
-In this paper sustainable agriculture matrix (SAM) is estimated to 2100 in GCAM.
+In this paper sustainable agriculture matrix (SAM) is estimated to 2100 using Global Change Analysis Model (GCAM).
 We model combinatorial variations of yield intensification, dietary shift, and greenhouse gas mitigation scenarios.
-Findings include scenarios having significant environmental, economic, and social tradeoffs.
-Assessment of these tradeoffs in a consistent framework improves the quality of information for decision-making.
+Findings include scenarios having significant tradeoffs across multiple environmental, economic, and social dimensions.
+Assessment of these multi-dimensional tradeoffs in a consistent framework improves the quality of information for decision-making.

 ## Journal reference
 To be provided after publication.